-The vent filter is located above the holding tank in the port side of the bilge (See fig. 3.20.1) and can be accessed through the mechanical hatch in the aft cockpit deck.
+The vent filter is located above the holding tank in the bilge (See fig. 3.19.1) and can be accessed through the mechanical hatch in the aft cockpit deck.

 - Unscrew vent hose fittings from old vent filter. - Remove old filter from bracket, seal open ends with tape or wrap inside plastic bag, and discard. - Install new vent filter in bracket and attach to vent hose fittings.